roboticsndt/LOR/README.md

 A LiDAR odometry-based registration method is proposed for loop closure detection.

 ![ours](doc/2025-01-17T12_35_08.898Z-139132.gif)
+The GIF illustrates the iterative process.
+The source point cloud is shown in alternating white and blue, while the target point cloud is depicted in green and red.
+The different colors within each point cloud represent edge features and planar features.

 The code has been tested in the following environment.
 |ubuntu| pcl | nanoflann |